Cartographer3D/MCU-Firmware---Based-on-Klipper/docs/Config_Changes.md

 ## Changes

+20241115: The resonance test has been changed to include slow sweeping moves.
+This change requires that testing point(s) have some clearance in X/Y plane (+/- 30 mm from the test point should suffice when using the default settings).
+The new test should generally produce more accurate and reliable test results.
+However, if required, the previous test behavior can be restored by adding options `sweeping_period: 0` and `accel_per_hz: 75` to the `[resonance_tester]` config section.

 20241112: Option `CHIPS=<chip_name>` in `TEST_RESONANCES` and
 `SHAPER_CALIBRATE` requires specifying the full name(s) of the accel chip(s).
 For example, `adxl345 rpi` instead of short name - `rpi`.